•6 months ago

 - A working installation of MongoDB (you can also create a hosted database on MongoDB Atlas).

 We’ll be making use of Stream Chat components; to start using Stream, we have to create an account and an application.
 Creating an app will provide the API-key and token needed to initialize the chat components.

 Visit the signup page to create a Stream account, if you don’t have one already; if you do have an account, you can log in here.
-After authentication, you’ll get redirected to the dashboard, where you can access your apps and private keys.
+Once you’re logged in, you can use the KEY and SECRET from app that's automatically created for you.
+Or, if you prefer, you can go to the dashboard, where you can access your apps and private keys.
 Copy the KEY and SECRET of your application; we’ll be making use of these in the following sections.